Talk us through your career path so far and how the idea behind Phlo started?

 How does Phlo stand out from your competitors?

 For one, we are the most technologically advanced and innovative pharmacy service that’s ever been launched in the UK.
-As I mentioned previously, we offer an on-demand, same-day, real-time delivery option in London that is yet to be matched by any other pharmacy.
+As I mentioned previously, we offer an on-demand, same-day, real-time delivery option in London and Birmingham that is yet to be matched by any other pharmacy.
 Effectively this means that a patient can order and receive their medication that very day, within a time slot of 4 hours, all while tracking their delivery on the live map as it travels to their doorstep.
 Our average delivery time is under 2 hours!

 The convenience, security, reliability and trackability of this service is unmatched.